nextcloud/documentation/admin_manual/enterprise_firewall/file_firewall.rst

 Controlling Access to Folders
 -----------------------------

-The easiest way to block access to a folder starting ownCloud 9.0 is to use a system tag.
-A new rule type was added, which allows you to block access to files and folders, where at least one of the parents has a given tag.
-Now you just need to add the tag to the folder or file and then block the tag with the file firewall.
+The easiest way to block access to a folder, starting with ownCloud 9.0, is to use a system tag.
+A new rule type was added which allows you to block access to files and folders, where at least one of the parents has a given tag.
+Now you just need to add the tag to the folder or file, and then block the tag with the File Firewall.

 This example blocks access to any folder with the tag "Confidential".